What to plant in October: 14 plants to sow and grow this month

 If you have areas of deeper shade that need lightening, plant all-green Hellebore foetidus, or stinking hellebore, as they are happy in darker conditions and offer a valuable supply of early nectar for pollinators.

-Hellebores are also one of the best plants for winter pots, so they're a great option if you want to add a splash of color to patio containers during the colder months.
+Hellebores are also one of the best winter plants for pots, so they're a great option if you want to add a splash of color to patio containers during the colder months.

 When planting a perennial, such as agapanthus, first of all stand its pot in water so the roots get a good drink and it's easier to slide out the rootball without slender feeder roots snagging on the sides of the container.